CTF-STeam/ctf-writeups/2020/Google CTF/rev-dotnet/README.md

 - `RIKTIG_OGLA` is patched with `GRONKULLA`, which calls another ugly native function (before the original `RIKTIG_OGLA` function that was doing nothing)
 - `GRUNDTAL_NORRVIKEN` is patched with `SPARSAM`, which essentially returns false - to skip execution of the original function - base64 conversion
 - `DAGSTORP` is patched with `FLARDFULL`, which essentially returns false - to skip execution of the original function - xoring with the uint list

+Summary of flag validation after Harmony patching:
+- Flag is converted to another string (ASCII values from 0 to 63 using some native functions
+- Create a list of unsigned integers from the flag (no more base64 conversion)
+- No more xoring
+- Checksum and conditional validations are still the same in `SMORBOLL` and `HEROISK` functions

 The native functions are ugly, so we try another way around.
 First we patch the `FYRKANTIG` function with dnSpy so it prints out the string after going through the native functions (result: [EKTORPFlagValidator_Patched1.exe](EKTORPFlagValidator_Patched1.exe))